MShumskiy/Personnel-Client-Retention/README.md

 ## Abstract
 This project examines Personnel Retention in a given institution.
 The goal is to determine the most revelant parameters, how they influence the retention of personnel and a formulation of plan of action.
-Through Exploratory Data Analysis and Machine Learniung Binary Classification Algorithm, some interesting insights were extracted.
+Through Exploratory Data Analysis and Machine Learning Binary Classification Algorithm, some interesting insights were extracted.
 This project has valuable application to the subject of client retention.
 ## 1. Introduction
 This project arose from the need of a certain institution to increase it's personnel retention power.